SchiaNic/dataAnalysis/README.md

 # dataAnalysis
-This is the repository for the dataAnalysis course of Nicoletta Schiavo
+This is git the repository for the dataAnalysis course of Nicoletta Schiavo